Collection: T8 LED Tube Light Fixtures | T8 LED Bulbs

 Tubes differentiated by base:

-Depending on the type of base available, LEDs are categorized into three different types.
+LEDs are categorized into three different types, depending on the available base.
 Those are:

-Double pin (R17): This type of LED light has two pins on both ends which connect with the live and neutral end of the fixture.
+Double pin (R17): This type of LED light has two pins on both ends that connect with the fixture's live and neutral end.

 Single-ended: This type of tube fixture has two pins but only on one end of the tube.
 The other end of the tube is only for support in such tubes.